r0otki7/whatsapp_group_parser/README.md

 * Tells all the active users, inactive users, or those who have posted just one message since they joined the group
 * Dumps the messages posted by users with 1 message count
 * Feature to dump the message count since any date.
 (Configurable in the script)

+#### Note: Numbers in sample files were generated randomly, it could be possible for these numbers to be valid for someone.